Who would have thought this giant mountaintop fortress is hiding in Haiti?

 Want to volunteer with this orphanage program?
 Come fill out an application right here!

-A group of ILP volunteers got to see this place up close during a vacation to Cap-Hatien and we’re sorta obsessed with how cool (and huge!) this place is.
+A group of ILP volunteers got to see this place up close during a vacation to Cap-Hatien and we’re sort of obsessed with how cool (and huge!) this place is.
 Who knew something like this was hiding in the Caribbean?
 Here’s what you gotta do and see while you’re there —

 Here’s Why This Place Looks Familiar

 If you’re living in Haiti, you might notice this fortress is on the back of the Haitian currency (so that’s why it may look familiar).
-It’s also been around for almost 200 years — The Citadell Laferrière was originally built to help keep out the French, but the French never came to attack the fortress.
+It’s also been around for almost 200 years — The Citadel Laferrière was originally built to help keep out the French, but the French never came to attack the fortress.
 It was occupied for a bit, but has been abandoned for years and years … but you can still see piles and piles of cannonballs around the grounds.

-Pack plenty of water but you might be able to get some fresh coconut water on the way up.
+Tips: Pack plenty of water but you might be able to get some fresh coconut water on the way up.
 Sometimes, vendors meet you on the trail with fresh coconuts.
 Yum.

 Once you ride to the top, don’t forget to take a million photos with your ILP group; this place is gigantic.
-It’s never really been used (and has escaped damage from earthquake) so there is lots to explore.
-There supposedly was enough storage space for food and water to feed an army of 5,000 soldiers for an entire year — it’s huge!
+It’s never really been used (and has escaped damage from earthquakes) so there is lots to explore.
+There supposedly was enough storage space for food and water to feed an army of 5,000 soldiers for an entire year — it’s that huge!

 If it’s a clear day, you might be able to spot Cuba to the west.
 This island is only about 90 miles away from Haiti.